janschleicher/tidesurf/README.md

 ## Installation

-Set up a virtual environment using Conda with Python version >=3.10
+Set up a virtual environment using Conda with Python version >=3.10 and activate it:

     conda create -n <envName> python=3.10
+    conda activate <envName>

-Clone the repository
+Clone the repository:

     git clone git@github.com:janschleicher/tidesurf.git

-Change into the directory and install with pip
+Change into the directory and install with pip:

     cd tidesurf
     pip install -e .